ryoppippi/sveltweet/README.md

 The best way to embed tweets in your Svelte app, supporting both SSR and static prerendering modes.

 - The tweet is loaded in the server-side.
-- No need for any additonal client-side scripts.
+- No need for any additional client-side scripts.
 - No need for any loading UI, the tweet is available immediately.
 - Supports both SSR and prerendering.